eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

    1. Became much better at keeping on top of chores, including keeping the apartment clean.

    So it's not superhuman productivity, but I can make progress on projects and stay on top of chores.
 Doing creative work no longer feels like I'm in a hostage negotiation with my own brain.

+   There are still things I procrastinate on.
+Correspondence is something I struggle a lot with, I'm ashamed to think of all the emails in my archive where people have reached out to me and I procrastinated on replying to them until it became too embarrassing to even reply apologetically.

    Interestingly the effects were not immediate, but gradual, since doubling to 300mg daily I felt like productivity increasing like a gentle ramp-up across weeks and even months.
 It was like unlocking skills in a video game: I first unlocked the todo list, then the calendar, then the Pomodoro timer, etc.